Japan–United States relations: Energy

 The US and Japan find themselves in fundamentally different situations regarding energy and energy security.
-Cooperation in energy has moved from conflict (the embargo of Japanese oil was the trigger that launched the Pearl Harbor attack) to cooperation with two significant agreements being signed during the 1980s: the Reagan-Nakasone Energy Cooperation Agreement and the US-Japan Nuclear Cooperation Agreement of 1987 (allowing the Japanese to reprocess nuclear fuels).
+Cooperation in energy has moved from conflict (the embargo of Japanese oil was the trigger that launched the Pearl Harbor attack) to cooperation with two significant agreements being signed during the 1980s: the Reagan-Nakasone Energy Cooperation Agreement and the US–Japan Nuclear Cooperation Agreement of 1987 (allowing the Japanese to reprocess nuclear fuels).

 Further cooperation occurred during the 2011 Tōhoku earthquake and tsunami with US troops aiding the victims of the disaster zone and US scientists from the Nuclear Regulatory Commission and Department of Energy advising on the response to the nuclear incident at Fukushima.
 In 2013 the Department of Energy allowed the export of American natural gas to Japan.

-After 2021 the new Joe Biden administration emphasized cooperation, especially regarding digital and energy infrastructure.
+After 2021 the new Biden administration emphasized cooperation, especially regarding digital and energy infrastructure.